Zate/ControlsAssessmentSpecification/control-8/control-8.2.rst

 .. list-table::

 	* - **Metric**
-	  - | The ratio of endpoints whose anti-malware software has been updated within the specified
+	  - | The ratio of endpoints whose anti-malware software has been updated within the specified timeframe?
-	    | timeframe?
 	* - **Calculation**
 	  - :code:`M9 / M6`

-**NOTE**: Comparing the coverage metric to the freshness metric can serve as a useful check - for instance, if the coverage metric tends to be high, while the freshness metric is low, that would suggest that Input 2 might not have been updated recently enough (that is, outdated versions are being considered acceptable)?

 .. history
 .. authors